jesusantguerrero/prestapp/README.md

 ## ✨Features:

 * 💵 Loans
 * 🏡 Property Management
 * 👨‍👩‍👧 Integrated Loan + Property Management dashboard**

 ## Scope
 ICLoan is an exploration in the property management area and it is a good alternative for property managers with an small portfolio.
-Compared to more mature software ICLoan doesnt handle
+Compared to more mature software ICLoan doesn't handle

 - Accounting (event though we make the transactions under the hood that section is not public),
 - Maintenance